 Although Wordsmith does not teach all the different forms of writing such as reports, research papers, etc., it covers techniques that can be applied in almost any writing situation.
 Lessons work on skills such as describing people, narrowing the topic, and writing dialogue.
 At the end of the course, students write their own short story.
 Helps for proofreading and editing are included along with review quizzes.

 The student book may be written in or used as a reusable text by doing the brief activities in a notebook.
 Lesson organization is clear and well designed.
-Most students should need a year or more to work through all of the lessons.
+Most students should need a year or more to work through all of the lessons, but with suggestions in the third edition teacher's guide, you might stretch the course to two years.
 Some teaching, primarily in the form of discussion and evaluation, is required, although students will do much of the work on their own.
-The author's humorous touches scattered throughout the book add special appeal....
+The author's humorous touches scattered throughout the book add special appeal.

 Other books attempt to meet the same goals, but the presentation here is better than almost everything else at this level.

-Wordsmith Apprentice is a “prequel” to Wordsmith: A Creative Writing Course for Young People.
+Wordsmith Apprentice is a “prequel” to Wordsmith.
 Author Janie Cheaney translates the same enthusiasm, humor, and energy that so impressed me in the older-level book to this course for younger students.

 Using a newspaper-writing approach, she creates interesting writing activities that develop both grammar and composition skills.
 For example, in the first section teaching about sentences, students learn the four types of sentences then write four sentences to describe a news photo, mixing declarative, interrogatory, and exclamatory sentences.
 Stretching beyond the limitations of the newspaper format, students also write invitations, letters, and thank-you notes.
 “Comic-strips” introduce each new section.

-This study is designed for students in grades four through six, and it can be used by students working independently (with parents or teachers reading and responding to exercises and assignments) or by a mixed age and ability group....There is no teacher manual since none is needed....
+This study is designed for students in grades four through six, and it can be used by students working independently (with parents or teachers reading and responding to exercises and assignments) or by a group of students of mixed ages and abilities.

-Designed for high school students, Wordsmith Craftsman can be used after completion of Wordsmith: A Creative Writing Course for Young People or any other courses that have built up a basic foundation in grammar, mechanics, and composition.
+Designed for high school students, Wordsmith Craftsman can be used after completion of Wordsmith or any other courses that have built up a basic foundation in grammar, mechanics, and composition.
 High school students who have done a great deal of grammar but little composition should probably complete the Creative Writing Course before jumping into Wordsmith Craftsman.

 This book is divided into three parts which can be used over a span of anywhere from one to four years depending upon the student.